 "Cortical Evoked Response" (CER).

-These electrical responses travel throughout the brain to become what you see and hear.
+These electrical responses travel throughout the brain to become what you will see and hear.
 This activity can be measured by using sensitive electrodes attached to the scalp.

 When the brain is presented with a rhythmic stimulus, such as a drum beat, the rhythm is reproduced in the brain in the form of these electrical impulses.